JOAN MULLER: Why it’s better to rent than buy a home now — despite rate cuts

 By contrast, it costs my tenants about R10,000 – or 28% — a month less to rent this property.
 Their total monthly occupation costs come to R27,120, including a market-related rental of R23,000 and an average R4,120 for electricity and utilities.

-Where am I living you ask?
+Where am I living, you ask.
 Well, I’m now renting a townhouse in a lower price bracket, also in Fourways.
-And it costs me about 25% less than if I’d bought the section title property, after laying down a 10% deposit.
+And it costs me about 25% less than if I’d bought the sectional-title property, after laying down a 10% deposit.

 And there’s another factor: the chunk of cash you need to pay for transactional costs when you buy, instead of rent.
 Again, using my R3.7m house as an example, a quick tally on Ooba’s transfer cost calculator shows that total bond registration costs on a mortgage loan of R3.33m plus transfer fees would come to R324,358.
 That excludes the 10% deposit of R37,000.